Alexandria Ocasio-Cortez: 2018

 Ocasio-Cortez began her campaign in April 2017 while waiting tables and tending bar at Flats Fix, a taqueria in New York City's Union Square.
-"For 80 percent of this campaign, I operated out of a paper grocery bag hidden behind that bar", she told Bon Appétit.
+"For 80 percent of this campaign, I operated out of a paper grocery bag hidden behind that bar," she told Bon Appétit.
 She was the first person since 2004 to challenge Joe Crowley, the Democratic Caucus Chair, in the primary.
 She faced a financial disadvantage, saying, "You can't really beat big money with more money.
 You have to beat them with a totally different game."
 Ocasio-Cortez's campaign undertook grassroots mobilization and did not take donations from corporations.
 Her campaign posters' designs were said to have taken inspiration from "revolutionary posters and visuals from the past".

 The candidates' only face-to-face encounter during the campaign occurred on a local political talk show, Inside City Hall, on June 15.
 The format was a joint interview conducted by Errol Louis, which NY1 characterized as a debate.
 A debate in the Bronx was scheduled for June 18, but Crowley did not participate.
 He sent former New York City Council member Annabel Palma in his place.

 Endorsements

-Ocasio-Cortez was endorsed by progressive and civil rights organizations such as MoveOn and Democracy for America.

-Then-Governor Cuomo endorsed Crowley, as did both of New York's U.S. senators, Chuck Schumer and Kirsten Gillibrand, as well as then-New York City Mayor Bill de Blasio, multiple U.S. representatives, various local elected officials and trade unions, and groups such as the Sierra Club, Planned Parenthood, the Working Families Party, NARAL Pro-Choice America, and Moms Demand Action for Gun Sense in America, among others.
+Ocasio-Cortez was endorsed by progressive and civil-rights organizations such as MoveOn and Democracy for America.
+Governor Andrew Cuomo endorsed Crowley, as did both of New York's U.S. senators, Chuck Schumer and Kirsten Gillibrand, multiple U.S. representatives, various local elected officials and trade unions, and groups such as the Sierra Club, Planned Parenthood, the Working Families Party, NARAL Pro-Choice America, and Moms Demand Action for Gun Sense in America, among others.
 California representative Ro Khanna, a Justice Democrat like Ocasio-Cortez, initially endorsed Crowley but later endorsed Ocasio-Cortez in an unusual dual endorsement.